Aenas11/tsichart-core/PUBLISHING.md

-# Publishing Guide for @tsichart/core (Time Series Interactive Charts)
+# Publishing Guide for tsichart-core (Time Series Interactive Charts)

 This guide walks you through publishing this library to npm as a generic, reusable package.